blackfireio/integration-heroku/README.md

 ### Python

-Blackfire probe has to be installed via `pip`.
-As a result, you need to refer `blackfire` as dependency in your `requirements.txt` file, e.g.:
+Install the Blackfire Probe by referring `blackfire` as dependency in your `requirements.txt` file, e.g.:

 ```
 django